 4. Make the Move!

-your cross your T’s and dot your I’s, you’ll be ready to make it public!
+- Once you cross your T’s and dot your i’s, you’ll be ready to make it public!

 Overall, rebranding your business every decade or so can offer many different benefits